YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

     MM       2-digit minute                             such as 40
     SS       2-digit seconds                            such as 30

-Assuming the above example for the string value, YottaDB/GT.M renames a journal file mumps.mjl to mumps.mjl_2010199144030 when it switches to a new journal file.
+Assuming the above example for the string value, YottaDB renames a journal file mumps.mjl to mumps.mjl_2018199144030 when it switches to a new journal file.

-* If YottaDB/GT.M detects that the rename-logic yields a filename that already exists, the string "_N[N[N[N...]]]" is appended to the renamed filename where "N[N[N...]]" denotes the sequence of numbers 0,1,2,3,4,5,6,7,8,9,90,91,92,93,94,95,96,97,98,99,990,991,....YottaDB/GT.M tries all numbers from the order in the above sequence until it finds a non-existing rename-filename.
+* If YottaDB detects that the rename-logic yields a filename that already exists, the string "_N[N[N[N...]]]" is appended to the renamed filename where "N[N[N...]]" denotes the sequence of numbers 0,1,2,3,4,5,6,7,8,9,90,91,92,93,94,95,96,97,98,99,990,991,....YottaDB tries all numbers from the order in the above sequence until it finds a non-existing rename-filename.

   Taking the same example as above, in case mumps.mjl_2010199144030 and mumps.mjl_2010119144030_0 already exists, the rename string would be mumps.mjl_2010199144030_1.

-* If the existing file renaming scheme or the default journal file naming scheme discussed above results in a filename longer than 255 characters (due to the suffix creation rules), YottaDB/GT.M produces an error and turns off journaling.
+* If the existing file renaming scheme or the default journal file naming scheme discussed above results in a filename longer than 255 characters (due to the suffix creation rules), YottaDB produces an error and turns off journaling.

 A journal file name can include characters in Unicode.

 .. note::
-   Whenever YottaDB/GT.M implicitly turns off journaling due to run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file (and so on) , it produces an error and accompanying messages identify the reason for that condition.
+   Whenever YottaDB implicitly turns off journaling due to run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file (and so on) , it produces an error and accompanying messages identify the reason for that condition.

-For journal recovery, YottaDB/GT.M maintains a field in every journal file's header that stores the name of the previous generation journal file for the same database file.
-When a MUPIP SET changes the journal state from DISABLED or OFF to ON, YottaDB/GT.M creates new journal files with no previous generation journal file name.
+For journal recovery, YottaDB maintains a field in every journal file's header that stores the name of the previous generation journal file for the same database file.
+When a MUPIP SET changes the journal state from DISABLED or OFF to ON, YottaDB creates new journal files with no previous generation journal file name.
 This indicates that this is a fresh start of journaling for the particular database.
-When journaling is already ON, and YottaDB/GT.M is implicitly (due to AUTOSWITCHLIMIT being reached) or explicitly (due to MUPIP SET -JOURNAL) required to create new journal files, YottaDB/GT.M maintains the previous generation journal filename (after any appropriate rename), in the new journal file's header.
+When journaling is already ON, and YottaDB is implicitly (due to AUTOSWITCHLIMIT being reached) or explicitly (due to MUPIP SET -JOURNAL) required to create new journal files, YottaDB maintains the previous generation journal filename (after any appropriate rename), in the new journal file's header.

-In all cases where journaling is ON both before and after a journal file switch, YottaDB/GT.M maintains the previous generation journal file name in the new journal file's header except when YottaDB/GT.M creates a new journal file due to an implicit switch because it detects an abnormal termination of the current journal file or if the current journal file was not properly closed due to a system crash and the database was the subject of a MUPIP RUNDOWN afterwards.
+In all cases where journaling is ON both before and after a journal file switch, YottaDB maintains the previous generation journal file name in the new journal file's header except when YottaDB creates a new journal file due to an implicit switch because it detects an abnormal termination of the current journal file or if the current journal file was not properly closed due to a system crash and the database was the subject of a MUPIP RUNDOWN afterwards.

 .. note::
-   In the event of a crash, YottaDB/FIS strongly recommends performing a MUPIP JOURNAL -ROLLBACK on a database with replication, MUPIP JOURNAL -RECOVER on a journaled database, and MUPIP RUNDOWN only if using neither journaling nor replication.
-YottaDB/GT.M error messages provide context-specific instructions to promote this decision-making model which helps protect and recover data after a crash.
+   In the event of a crash, YottaDB strongly recommends performing a MUPIP JOURNAL -ROLLBACK on a database with replication, MUPIP JOURNAL -RECOVER on a journaled database, and MUPIP RUNDOWN only if using neither journaling nor replication.
+YottaDB error messages provide context-specific instructions to promote this decision-making model which helps protect and recover data after a crash.

 The previous generation journal filename is a back link from the current generation journal.

-YottaDB/GT.M produces an error and makes no change to the journaling state of the database when the FILENAME is an existing file and is not the active journal file for that database.
-In this way, YottaDB/GT.M prevents possible cycles in the back-links (such as, a3.mjl has a back-link to a2.mjl which in turn has a back-link to a1.mjl which in turn has a back-link to a3.mjl thereby creating a cycle).
+YottaDB produces an error and makes no change to the journaling state of the database when the FILENAME is an existing file and is not the active journal file for that database.
+In this way, YottaDB prevents possible cycles in the back-links (such as, a3.mjl has a back-link to a2.mjl which in turn has a back-link to a1.mjl which in turn has a back-link to a3.mjl thereby creating a cycle).
 Cycles could prevent journal recovery.
 Also, note that cycles in back-links are possible only due to explicit FILENAME specifications and never due to an existing FILENAME characteristics from the database or by using the default FILENAME.

 **NOPREVJNLFILE**